Barbarian

 Persistent Rage

 Beginning at 3rd level, your rage is more intense and lasts longer.
-As a bonus action, you can enter a persistent rage.
-This rage functions like your rage feature except it lasts up to 10 minutes instead and you can maintain it with a bonus action (as normal) or by making an attack against an enemy on your turn.
-At 7th level, when you gain the primal instinct feature, you can also maintain your persistent rage by using any action or bonus action granted by your primal instinct while raging.
+When you use a bonus action to rage or to maintain your rage, you can choose to make it a persistent rage instead.
+This rage functions like your normal rage except it lasts up to 10 minutes instead and you can maintain it with a bonus action (as normal) or by making an attack against an enemy on your turn.

 Feat